-This essential Montessori golden bead square represents 100 units in the decimal system, featuring 100 uniform beads arranged in a precise 10x10 grid on durable nylon cord.
-The square includes wire loops at the edges for easy handling during mathematical explorations, helping children visualize and physically experience the concept of one hundred as they progress from concrete to abstract number understanding.
+Key to the Montessori curriculum, this golden bead square represents 100 units in the decimal system, featuring 100 uniform beads arranged in a precise 10x10 grid on durable nylon cord.
+The square includes wire loops at the edges for easy handling during mathematical explorations, helping children visualize and physically experience the concept of one hundred as they progress from physical to theoretical number understanding.

 “Children display a universal love of mathematics, which is par excellence the science of precision, order, and intelligence.”— Maria MontessoriThe Discovery of the Child